yesokcool/ReadySet/README.md

 - The full game of Set
 - Support for adding as many "traits" as desired (traits can be visualized as anything, like Shapes, Shadings, Numbers, Colors, and so on)
 - Support for adding as many "trait types" as desired (types are just integer values and can be visualized as anything, like a Shape trait having the types of Triangle, Circle, Squiggle, Diamond, and so on)
-- Score modifier that rewards faster set matching
+- Score modifier that rewards the player for faster matching
 - Two-player mode
     - Compete for a high score!
     - Build up or take down the score modifier together!